jzxu0622/mati/README.md

 # MATI (Microstructural Analysis of Tissues by Imaging)
 ---------------------------------------------------------------------------------------------------------------
 This is a MATLAB package that includes microstructural analysis code developed by Vanderbilt University Institute of Imaging Science.
-The matiGUI_win11.exe is a standalone package with GUI for the Windwos 11 system.
+1. The matiGUI_win11.exe is a standalone package with GUI for the Windwos 11 system.
 Standalone packages for other operating systems (Linux and MacOS) are under development.
+2. You can install matiGUi as an App in your MATLAB using the file matiGUI.mlappinstall.
+The version was tested with MATLAB2024b.

 Authors:  Junzhong Xu, Xiaoyu Jiang, Sean P. Devan
 ---------------------------------------------------------------------------------------------------------------